Attractions and activities

 What the Engstligen Valley is like

 The valley starts near Frutigen in the Kander Valley.
-The 15 km long road to Adelboden is surrounded by slopes covered by forests and farms.
+The 15 km long road to Adelboden is surrounded by slopes that are covered by forests and farms.
 Adelboden is the only village of the Engstligen Valley.

 From Adelboden, several smaller practically car-free valleys stretch out to the mountains that mark the border between the Bernese Oberland and the Valais.
 It’s a magnificent region for hiking, biking, winter sports, and all sorts of outdoor activities.